 One of two cave systems in the area, Postojna is the tourist-dense Disneyland sister to World Heritage listed Škocjan.
 Confession number two: we had planned to visit Škocjan but missed the middle of three tour times for the day, leaving us with Postojna caves as the only alternative.

-Hordes of tourists aside, the beauty and immensity of the karst cave system blew our respective minds.
-With 24 kilometres of passages in the subterranean world, there’s little wonder hundreds of thousands visit every year: it’s a labyrinth of discovery.
 After paying the cumbersome 26 Euro fee, we were added to an English-speaking group, shot through the first part of the system on a trolley, then guided through the maze of stalagmite and stalactite dense tunnels.
 I thought it an example of Mother Nature’s finer side, a stunning piece of underground design not often experienced by land dwellers.
-There was enough ambient lighting to be able to appreciate the rock formations without the atmosphere becoming artificial.

 Tickets can be purchased online to save you time queueing on arrival.
 Take warm clothing as it’s cool underground.
 No flash photography is permitted, however photographs can be taken.

-Getting to Postojna Caves
+Transportation - Getting to Postojna Caves

 Piran